klvr/probreason/README.md

 - Presentation Jan.
 2020/: Brief task-presentation from Jan.
 2020.

 To-do:
+- Merging.
 - Sequences of tasks.
-  - Use time-stamps to check for sequence for 2020.
+  - Use time-stamps to check for sequence for 2020?
 - Experimenter logging.
   - 0XX -> Lu
   - 1XX -> Wib
   - 3XX -> Leo
-- Quality check for CAPE.
-- Master script for running sub-scripts.
 - Exclusion according to prereg criteria, and flagging.
-- Merging.
 - Ideal Baysian Observer.
 - Analysis.